Pumi Health

 Health Tests

 The Orthopedic Foundation for Animals (OFA) keeps a registry of health checks by breed.
-You can click on this link to see a list of all Pumik whose owners have tested their dogs and opted to have their results made public.
+You can click on this link to search for a list of all Pumik whose owners have tested their dogs and opted to have their results made public (select breed=Pumi and health test=Canine Health).

-The Hungarian Pumi Club of America is working with the Canine Health Information Center (CHIC) to establish a list of health tests specifically recommended for the Pumi.
-This list is below, and additional information including how to order the DNA tests can be found at www.caninehealthinfo.org/brdreqs.html?breed=PM.
+The Hungarian Pumi Club of America has worked with the Canine Health Information Center (CHIC) to establish a list of health tests specifically recommended for the Pumi.
+This list is below, and additional information including how to submit tests can be found at https://ofa.org/chic-programs/browse-by-breed/?breed=PM.

 - Hip Dysplasia (X-ray)